Pick of the Season! Family-Friendly San Diego Farmers Markets

 Ocean Beach Certified Farmers Market

-This market is also known as OB’s “Wednesday Night Out” because in summer it runs from 4:00 to 8:00 pm (until 7:00 pm in winter) so the whole family can enjoy a midweek evening out together.
+This market is also known as OB’s “Wednesday Night Out” because in the summer it runs from 4 – 8 p.m. (until 7 p.m. in winter) so the whole family can enjoy a midweek evening out together.
 It’s one of the larger markets and offers a much wider variety of produce in addition to street food vendors.
 At the market’s entrance, you’ll find a bouncy house for the kids as well as opportunities for face painting and balloon animals.
 For the grownups, check out a different live band each week.
-Tip: This market gets very crowded, making it difficult for strollers to maneuver through the aisles.
-Bring along a baby carrier to make life a little easier.
-Parking: You won’t find any nearby lots, so street parking it is.

 Scripps Ranch Farmers Market

 This North County farmers market prides itself on being a one-stop shop and welcomes families to shop with their kiddos every Saturday from 9 a.m. – 1 p.m.
 Eager to make little market-goers happy, they offer face painting and balloon animals at the front entrance.
 We applaud them for this, since we know making a first impression on discerning toddlers is crucial!
 A treasure hunt is also offered to excite the pint-sized shoppers.
 The hunt includes finding the always present stuffed penguin as he makes his way from booth to booth.
 And even-though it’s a farmers market loaded with healthy fruits and veggies, Scripps Ranch offers unique treats that are slightly more indulgent, like Danish pancakes served with local Jackie’s Jams (yes, please!).
 Enjoy your pancakes and other purchased goodies while sitting at covered tables.
 On the way out, be sure to join their loyalty program by inquiring at that the info booth.